Journeyman-Joe/placeholder/doc/ref/engineering-notebook-applications.md

 GitHub Wiki - Free account only permits Wikis in a public repository.

 GitHub Pages - Free account only permits "Pages" in a public repository.
 Created a site in my personal repository, here: https://journeyman-joe.github.io/placeholder/
+Presents nicely as a website, but Markdown is still a significant bar to easy content creation.
+We need a WYSIWYG interface; this isn't it.
+Might be OK for more long-term, durable and static reference information.

 Overleaf -